March 31, 2025

 Airtable has a library of marketing templates that you can browse for examples of Airtable AI use cases.
 You can make a copy of the competitor research template to get a feel for using Airtable AI and get a useful resource out of it to share with your team.

-Price: Free, with paid plans starting at $19.99 a month
+Price: Free to test out, with paid plans starting at $19.99 a month

 Not only can you use it to analyze data in one app and generate text or take action in another app, but you can even use Zapier's AI Copilot to help you build out your automation idea using plain old English, then troubleshoot issues without going to Google.